MONASH MEETS MALTHOUSE THEATRE / WILD BORE

 Monash Meets Malthouse panel – REVOLT SHE SAID

 REVOLT.
 SHE SAID.
 REVOLT AGAIN.
-Monash Meets Malthouse Panel This disturbing, furious, funny, explosive, contemporary … Continue reading Monash Meets Malthouse panel – REVOLT SHE SAID
+Monash Meets Malthouse Panel This disturbing, furious, funny, explosive, … Continue reading Monash Meets Malthouse panel – REVOLT SHE SAID

 CTP’s Jane Montgomery Griffiths’ new play on @ NIDA